 You’ll be better at balancing your checkbook.
 You’ll finally kick your retirement savings into high gear.
 And you’re not going to let that financial paperwork pile up again.

-Perhaps it’s because you’re not really a procrastinator—you just work best under pressure.
+Perhaps it’s because you just work best under pressure.
 Once the 11th hour strikes, the creative juices start flowing, and you can tackle just about anything, right?